earthly/website/blog/_posts/2022-12-01-dockercompose-vs-k8s.md

 ## Features of Docker Compose and Kubernetes

-Both Docker Compose and Kubernetes have unique features that distinguish them from each other.
-One key difference is that Docker Compose defines multicontainer Docker applications and deploys them to a single server.
-Kubernetes, on the other hand, is a production-grade container orchestrator and can run other container runtimes, including Docker's, over several machines, virtual or real.
+Both Docker Compose, and Kubernetes have unique features that distinguish them from each other.
+One key difference is that Docker Compose defines multi-container Docker applications and deploys them to a single server.
+Kubernetes, on the other hand, is a production-grade container orchestrator, and can run other container runtimes, including Docker's, over several machines, virtual or real.

 ### Features of Docker Compose

-Let’s enumerate the key features of Docker Compose.
+Let's enumerate the key features of Docker Compose.

 #### Quickly Set Up a Development Environment